Descent and \'etale-Brauer obstructions for 0-cycles: A partition for global 0-cycles using torsors

 Therefore,

-where the third equality follows from the fact that the inner summation represents the degree of the 0-cycle $\sum_{y \in Y^{\tau}_{K}} n_y y$, which is by definition $\Delta_\tau$, and the final equality is by definition of the integers $\Delta_\tau$. \end{proof}
+where the fifth equality follows from the fact that the inner summation represents the degree of the 0-cycle $\sum_{y \in Y^{\tau}_{L}} n_y y$, which is by definition $\Delta_\tau$, and the final equality is by definition of the integers $\Delta_\tau$. \end{proof}